 I would like to specially thank Ms. Debra Muzikar and The Art of Autism for helping me find interviews for this project.
 I deeply appreciate their efforts and willingness to help; this paper would not exist without them.
 I would also like to thank the five people whom I interviewed.
 Their insights were invaluable, and their contributions were immeasurable.

-Maya Radhakrishnan is a 10th grade student who was diagnosed with autism spectrum disorder two years ago.
-She is high-functioning and loves mathematics and art.
-Over the last few months Maya studied and documented the effects of passing for neurotypical for her Civil Rights class.
-Her teacher encouraged students to ‘get proximate’ to the group they are studying by interviewing people.
+Simon Radhakrishnan is a 10th grade student who was diagnosed with autism spectrum disorder two years ago.
+He is high-functioning and loves mathematics and art.
+Over the last few months Simon studied and documented the effects of passing for neurotypical for his Civil Rights class.
+His teacher encouraged students to ‘get proximate’ to the group they are studying by interviewing people.